BlvckBytes/ConfigurableEmotions/README.md

     # Whether this emotion can be executed with another player as a target
     supportsOthers: false

+    # How many players can this emotion be addressed at all at once?
+Will employ the *Many*-messages
+    maximumNumberOfTargets: 3

     # Whether this emotion can be executed with all online players as a target
     supportsAll: false